This page will occasionally be updated, but also check https://www.yes.cymru/groups for other resources related to YesCymru groups.

 An invitation to the Slack workspace will be sent to your group's email address.
 If you've not received this, get in touch with us at [email protected].
 Your group must have its own email address in order to be invited to the Slack workspace.

-Becoming an Accredited YesCymru group
+Becoming a fully constituted YesCymru group

 It is a good idea to open a bank account for the group, especially if you are selling YesCymru goods or holding events where you charge an entry fee.